19/05/2024

 Submission Group: is a group of legal entities from the same corporate group that have similar gender equality policies and strategies and therefore choose to report to WGEA as one group.

-¹ For the first release of employer gender pay gaps in early 2024, WGEA will only publish employer gender pay gaps by median and gender composition by pay quartiles and associated average salaries.
-In future reporting – when CEO, head of business and casual manager remuneration data can be included – employer gender pay gaps will be published by average (mean), median and quartiles.
+¹ For the first release of employer gender pay gaps in 2024, WGEA published, by submission group, employer gender pay gaps by median and gender composition and average total remuneration by pay quartiles.
+This information is now published by 'relevant employer' and with the reporting of CEO, head of business and casual manager remuneration, average (mean) employer gender pay gaps will be published as well.